 - Stir cookie crumbs and melted butter together and press evenly across the bottom and halfway up the sides of the pan.
 Place in the freezer to set (this can be done 2-3 days in advance).

 - Cream the cream cheese with a handheld mixer on low speed until very smooth, scrape the bowl and mix again.
 Add sugar and cornstarch; continue to scrape and mix the ingredients together on low speed until well combined and smooth.
 Add eggs, one at a time, continuing to mix and scrape bowl as needed.
 Finally, add yogurt and vanilla and mix just until blended.
 Scrape the bowl and continue to stir by hand until smooth, if needed.

 - Divide batter into 3 separate bowls (about 2 cups each).
 Melt the milk chocolate in the microwave for 30 seconds, stir.
 Return the chocolate to the microwave for another 15-30 seconds and stir until it is completely melted and smooth.
+Cool to room temperature.
 Whisk into one of the bowls of cheesecake batter.
 Repeat with the white and dark chocolate (each being stirred into a different bowl of batter).
 Refrigerate the 3 bowls for 15-20 minutes so they will be more firm for layering.

 - Remove the bowls from the fridge and take the pan with the crust out of the freezer.
 Time to layer!

 - Pour dark chocolate batter into the center of the crust and smooth to form an even layer.
 Very carefully spoon dollops of the white chocolate batter on top of the dark chocolate, gently smooth over the top (GENTLY so the layers don’t mix together).
 Repeat with milk chocolate batter.